 In reference to how each platform displays text/fonts.

-The Enhanced Edition version uses high resolution fonts for text within the game.
+Silent Hill 2: Enhanced Edition version uses high resolution text within the game.

-The PS2 version uses low resolution fonts with no anti-aliasing.
+The PS2 version uses low resolution text with no anti-aliasing.

 Audio: Sound Quality and Playback